- Since the 1960s, the global oceanic oxygen content has declined by more than 2%.

 - We need to be able to determine the mechanisms driving spatial and temporal trends in dissolved oxygen and confidently identify when and where changes in dissolved oxygen are being driven by human-induced activity such as ocean warming or nutrient enrichment relative to background natural variability.

 - There is still uncertainty surrounding the ability of models to simulate the individual processes and coupling between processes that control dissolved oxygen dynamics.
 To accurately predict dissolved oxygen, models need to simulate each contributing process correctly, in isolation but also coupled to other processes.
+This is an enormous challenge for ocean models since it is not possible to include all physical, chemical and biological processes in any model.
+Instead, complex processes must be parameterised to produce net effects that are close to that observed, but that may have differing levels of success dependent on local conditions.
+We do not yet fully understand all processes contributing to the decline in oxygen in the marine environment and thus representing these processes in models is challenging.
 The lack of understanding is particularly acute within coastal and shelf sea sediments.
+The lack of long-term time series data for testing coupled physical-ecosystem models, or the variability in functioning between sites with different conditions is also problematic.